Test coverage is easy to measure, which makes it tempting to over-trust.

 A high coverage number feels reassuring.
 A low coverage number feels risky.
 Both reactions can be useful.
 Neither is enough to decide whether a release is safe to ship.

 Coverage is release evidence.
-It is not the release verdict.
+It is not the release call.

 Coverage can be broad and still miss the change

-A codebase can have strong total coverage while the specific changed path is weakly tested.
-This matters because release risk is concentrated around what changed, not around the average state of the repository.
+A codebase can sit at 85% total coverage while the specific changed path is barely tested.
+This matters because release risk concentrates around what changed, not around the average state of the repository.

 Changed-code coverage is usually more useful than total coverage when making a release decision.